idekerlab/MuSIC/README.md

 `--gene_list` Full path to file containing genes to analyze (Example file img_x_ppi.661.genelist.npy is included in Examples folder)

-## Format inputs for random forest

-This script formats all data for the random forest training and testing algorithm.

 ### Usage
 ```